tamberg/pi-lora/README.md

 <img src="overview.png" width="640" />

 # Pi with RN2483
-We use a Pi with a RN2483 LoRa modem as our LoRaWAN device.
+We use a Pi with a RN2483 LoRa module as our LoRaWAN device.

 ## Wire the RN2483
 Based on https://pinout.xyz/pinout/uart